cswclui/katacoda-scenarios-1/mstran-006/step03.md

 `go install github.com/fullstorydev/grpcurl/cmd/grpcurl`{{execute T1}}

-Next, we need to get an understanding of the the gRPC API.
+Next, we need to get an understanding of the gRPC API.

 **Step 2:** Confirm the working directory